icaroregis/icaroregis/README.md

 ## Hello, welcome to my profile,

-I'm a Fullstack Jr Developer. and I have experience in web and mobile development and building Restful APIs.
-I worked on some applications with high traffic.
-I have solid knowledge in functional programming, OOP, HTML, CSS, SCSS, styleSheet, styled Components, GIT, GITHUB, GTILAB, JIRA, KANBAN, AZURE DEVOPS and some Javascript ecosystem stacks: TYPESCRIPT, ANGULAR, REACT-JS, REACT NATIVE, NODE JS, Oracle Integration Cloud - OIC, Oracle Visual Builder Cloud Service - VBCS.
-Dedication, effort, study, perseverance, leadership are some of my values.
-I am passionate about technology.
-I am always looking for professional development and growth.
+I am a full stack developer (With expertise in Frontend) passionate about technology and innovation, with experience in creating web applications.
+I develop interfaces with HTML, SCSS, Styled Components, ReactJs, NextJs, Typescript and Vanilla Javascript, and Restful APIs with Node js and Typescript, using relational and NoSQL databases.

+I am studying Fullstack technical training at the Rocktseat One programming school, where I learn the best practices and system development methodologies, such as functional programming, HTML, NEXT JS, REACT JS, STYLED COMPONENT, TESTING, among others.
+Furthermore, I am taking a technical English course at Youth Idiomas, to improve my communication and expand my horizons.
+Dedication, effort, study, perseverance and leadership are some of my values, which motivate me to always seek professional development and growth.

 <div align="center">
   <a href="https://github.com/icaroregis">